-Canon 40D versus Canon SL1
+Canon 40D vs SL1

 The Canon EOS 40D and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2007 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the SL1 provides 17.9 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the SL1 provides 17.9 MP.

-Body comparison: Canon 40D vs Canon SL1
+Body comparison: Canon 40D vs SL1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is considerably smaller (32 percent) than the Canon 40D.
 Moreover, the SL1 is substantially lighter (50 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the SL1 are weather-sealed.